diffplug/goomph/HOW_TO_AUTOMATE_IDE.md

 }
 ```

-### Run programmatically
+### Modify a setting programmatically

 You can also use Eclipse's internal APIs to programatically set properties.
 This is pretty advanced.
-You'll want to look at Goomph's code very carefully, and examine the subclasses of `SetupAction`.
+You'll want to look at Goomph's code, and examine the subclasses of `SetupAction`.

 ## How do I add a DSL for a plugin?